-- The arbitral tribunal shall be composed of three arbitrators/a sole arbitrator. - The seat of arbitration shall be [...]. - The language to be used in the arbitral proceedings shall be [...]. - This contract shall be governed by the substantive law of [...]."
+- The seat of arbitration shall be [...]. - The language of the arbitration shall be [...]. - This contract shall be governed by the substantive law of [...]."

 Unless otherwise agreed by the parties, the Board decides whether the Tribunal consists of a sole arbitrator or three arbitrators (Art.
 16.2).